speedment/speedment-doc/pages/application_configuration.md

 Configuration is done using an `ApplicationBuilder` that is generated for your project.
 Once the `ApplicationBuilder` is configured, its `build()` method is called and a configured `Application` is returned.
 Upon building, all the configuration parameters are frozen (made immutable) in the returned `Application`.

 ## Configurations
 The table below summarizes the most important methods of the `ApplicationBuilder`.
-Check out the official JavaDoc about {{site.data.javadoc.ApplicationBuilder}} for more detailed information about all configuration methods.
+Check out the official JavaDoc about the  {{site.data.javadoc.ApplicationBuilder}} for more detailed information about all configuration methods.

 | Method               | Parameters                      | Description                                                                                   |
 | :------------------- | :------------------------------ | :-------------------------------------------------------------------------------------------- |